 But on the day of the ambush, she was still wearing her wedding ring from 1926, and had a tattoo on the inside of her right thigh with two interconnected hearts with “Bonnie” and “Roy” inked inside.
 That tattoo must have driven Clyde crazy every time he saw Bonnie naked.

-In our book, Resurrection Road, Bonnie and Clyde aren’t killed in the ambush.
-Instead, they are forced to work for the government to try and protect the president from an assassin.
+In our alt-history trilogy, Bonnie and Clyde aren’t killed in the ambush.
+Instead, they are forced to work for the government as defenders of the working class and the New Deal.